magician-project/doosan_xbot2/README.md

 ### Setup and Configuration

-Clone, compile, and install the repo (and its dependencies) for example, using a catkin package:
+Clone, compile, and install the repo (and its dependencies), for example, using a catkin package:

 ```